 And what were the findings?

 We verified that for adults from Puerto Maldonado, mercury levels were almost three times the permissible limit.
 We found very high levels in the fish offered in the market; we analyzed 15 types of fish and 60% of those sold in Madre de Dios were contaminated, all at levels much higher than the permissible limit.
 It’s difficult to determine the exact origin of this fish because they’re brought to the market from different zones.

-Mercury from illegal mining goes to the river, then the fish, and then the tables…
+Mercury from illicit mining goes to the river, then the fish, and then the tables…

 Exactly, and what we wanted to know in this first study is what rivers or lakes they were from, where they had been contaminated.
 The species offered in markets are consumed a lot in the city.

 That’s right.
 After the initial analysis, the next study covers 28 urban communities, in Puerto Maldonado, Mazuco and Iberia, 13 native communities and small non-native rural communities.
 All present with mercury contamination above the limits.

 Which species of fish are the most contaminated?